 By then, Wright had died.
 The architects at Taliesin concluded that paint was the only solution.
 The family then chose pink, another color of the mountains.
 They also adopted it as their unofficial family color.

-The house remained in the same family until 2009, when it sold after the deaths of its owners for an undisclosed amount.
+The house remained in the same family until 2009, when it sold after the deaths of its owners for $1.595 million according to CNN Money.
+Marketing literature at the time described it as an unusually spacious and livable home, ideal for executive entertaining or raising a family.

-Although the Ablin House isn't normally open to the public, visitors occasionally get inside.
-Thanks to the generosity of Lamar Kersley who allowed me to use this images, you and I can see what it looks... like.
+Although the Ablin House isn't ordinarily open to the public, visitors occasionally get inside.
+Thanks to the generosity of Lamar Kersley who allowed me to use these images, you can see what it looks like.
 You can see more of his photos on his Facebook page.

 More About the Ablin House - and More of California's Wright Sites